 A great way to increase acceptance and help educators to get familiar with the device is to have training classes led by an expert.
 Have them show the basic functionality and give examples of ways it can be used in the classroom.
 Having educators that are well informed on the iPad and its features and functionality will make the implementation process run a lot smoother.
 The teachers need to be able to model appropriate use to the students.

 Remember the iPad is just a tool so there are times when it will need to put away.
 Teachers and students need to understand that it is just a learning tool and that some lessons are best taught without them.
 Some teacher may use them more than others, but forcing teachers to use them is not the answer.
 Allow your teachers to integrate them at their own pace.
 Certain subject and certain lessons may require their use more or less than other times.
 Administrators should follow up with teachers and ask them how they have integrated iPad use into their lessons to make sure the iPads aren’t taking over the teacher’s job and students aren’t getting too attached to them.

 Appropriately train students

 The iPad is a way to give students access to a plethora of information, but it’s important for educators to show them how to filter and think critically about the information they are finding.
 Although many of today’s generation are tech-savvy they still may not know the efficient route to finding and filtering information.
 The iPad is an amazing tool but students need to be taught appropriate use, features, and functions as soon as the roll-out begins in order to take full advantage of its many benefits.

 iPad implementation might seem a little daunting, but it’s an inevitable step toward improving your technology in the classroom and your schools education overall.
-Here at SecurEgde we are experts in implementing classroom technology.
-We have worked with schools all over the US.
 If you have any questions or would like a free consultation just contact us here.
 Also check out our Free Guide to Preparing You Network for the iPad for more great information.
 Good luck!